mousepawmedia/devdocs/source/network/phabricator.rst

 Login with LDAP
 ---------------------------------

-MousePaw Games staff may log into Phabricator using their LDAP credentials (username and password).
+MousePaw Media staff may log into Phabricator using their LDAP credentials (username and password).

 If you're a staff member, and you are having trouble logging in with your